Last Updated on July 27, 2022

 In reality, the employers are attuned to this.
 We have, through public service campaigns that we’ve run as athletic trainers, helped them realize that they’re extending a lot of liability if they were to hire an unqualified person.
 So for most employers in the state, there are a few cases here and there, but for the most part, we’re doing a really good job of getting certified athletic trainers hired in positions that require an athletic trainer.
 So that’s really good.
 I was going to mention that to become a certified athletic trainer today, and I think the deadline is the end of this next academic year, but the entire profession of athletic training has moved to the point that it will now, moving forward, require a master’s degree in athletic training to be able to sit for the national exam as an athletic trainer – the certification exam.
 There are a few programs still existing at the bachelor’s degree level, but they can accept their last undergraduate cohort either this year or next year.
 From that point on, all students that want to pursue athletic training, will most likely do some form of graduate program.
 Maybe one that’s specifically designed to prepare them for things like physical therapy, athletic training, or it could be an exercise science degree, where they meet all the prereqs to apply to graduate programs in athletic training.

-I was just wondering because so many people I speak with are telling me now in athletic training, “ You need a master’s degree except for California.
+SDO: I was just wondering, because so many people I speak with are telling me now that in athletic training, “ You need a master’s degree except for California.
 They do things differently there.”
 Like three or four different people have said this to me.
 I’m like, “What is this California thing?
 I have to figure it out,” but that makes a lot of sense.